The Unfolded Origami

 Part 2: Callback Hell to Promises

 In the previous article, we learned that JavaScript is single-threaded and uses the event loop to handle async operations without freezing the page.
-Now the question is: how do you actually write code that works asynchronously?
+Now the question is how we actually write code that works asynchronously?
+The answer has evolved.
+I'll cover the first two generations: callbacks and promises, and the problem that forced JavaScript developers to move from one to the other.

 Generation 1: Callbacks